Mexico’s president says he’s tested positive for COVID-19

 “I regret to inform you that I am infected with COVID-19,” he tweeted.
 “The symptoms are mild but I am already under medical treatment.
 As always, I am optimistic.
 We will all move forward.”

 José Luis Alomía Zegarra, Mexico’s director of epidemiology, said López Obrador had a “light” case of COVID-19 and was “isolating at home.”
-He has a team of doctors looking after him.

-Mexico’s president wrote that Interior Secretary Olga Sánchez Cordero would be taking over for him while he recovered, and she will apparently appear at López Obrador’s daily news conferences, at which he usually speaks for two hours without breaks each weekday.
+Mexico’s president wrote that while he recovered Interior Secretary Olga Sánchez Cordero would be taking over for him in his daily news conferences, at which he usually speaks for two hours without breaks each weekday.

 López Obrador, 67, has rarely been seen wearing a mask and continued to keep up a busy travel schedule taking commercial flights.

 He has also resisted locking down the economy, noting the devastating effect it would have on so many Mexicans who live day to day, despite that the country has registered nearly 150,000 COVID-19 deaths and more than 1.7 million infections.
+Last week, the country registered its highest levels of infections and deaths to date.

 Early in the pandemic, asked how he was protecting Mexico, López Obrador removed two religious amulets from his wallet and proudly showed them off.